Does Rolling Over A 401k to an IRA Count As a Contribution?

 • What are the advantages of rolling over a 401k to an IRA in retirement?

-If you are interested in rolling over your existing retirement account into a tax-deferred gold IRA, we will also provide retirement resources from reputable companies that we have researched and vetted.
+If you are interested in rolling over your existing retirement account into a gold IRA, we will also provide retirement resources from reputable companies that we have researched and vetted.
 So read on to learn more about rolling over your 401(k).

 Should I Keep My 401k or Roll It Over To An IRA?